bengudro/javaco/README.md

 Example of an XHTML 1.0 Strict document.

-Not too sure why we had to use that specific doctype.
+Not too sure why we had to use this specific doctype.
 I think the teacher wanted us to use the default settings in DreamWeaver, if my memory serves my right.

 Anyway, the .PSD was provided, as well as the images.
 I had to hand-code the `index.html` and the `style.css` files.